Find answers to common questions about our mobile notary and apostille services

 Common documents requiring apostilles include birth certificates, marriage certificates, death certificates, divorce decrees, educational diplomas and transcripts, corporate documents, powers of attorney, and notarized affidavits.
 The requirement depends on the destination country and the document's intended use.

 Standard processing typically takes 2-4 weeks for state-level apostilles and 4-8 weeks for federal apostilles.
 Expedited service is available for faster processing (3-5 business days for state, 1-2 weeks for federal).
-Processing times may vary based on current workload at the Secretary of State office.
+Processing times are controlled by the issuing agencies and cannot be guaranteed.
+Government filing fees are billed separately where applicable.

-State apostilles are issued by the California Secretary of State for documents notarized by California notaries or issued by California state agencies.
+State apostilles are issued by the Georgia Secretary of State for documents notarized by Georgia notaries or issued by Georgia state agencies.
 Federal apostilles are issued by the U.S. Department of State for federal documents like FBI background checks or documents from federal agencies.
 The type needed depends on the document's origin.

 Apostilles are recognized by countries that are members of the Hague Apostille Convention (over 120 countries).
 For non-member countries, documents require authentication through the U.S. Department of State and legalization by the destination country's embassy or consulate.
 We can help determine what your specific situation requires.